inc8877/OdinLZ4Extension/README.md

 ## About

-[Odin](https://odininspector.com) is one of the most popular development tools for Unity, its power and functionality is incredible, one of the main functions is de/serialization of data, it is extremely important function for most who use "Odin".
+[Odin - Inspector and Serializer](https://assetstore.unity.com/packages/tools/utilities/odin-inspector-and-serializer-89041) is one of the most popular development tools for Unity, its power and functionality is incredible, one of the main functions is de/serialization of data, it is extremely important function for most who use "Odin".